Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 language: the display language of the software, including main window buttons, chord names, messages and the window to choose MIDI files, currently only 'English' and 'Chinese' are supported

+fps: frames per second of the screen

 ## pygame mixer initialization parameters

-frequency, size, channel, buffer, max_num_channels
+frequency, size, channel, buffer, max_num_channels, global_volume

 (please refer to pygame's mixer module documentation online)